 A F1B Sheepadoodle is 75% Poodle and 25% Old English Sheepdog.
 The F1B is by far one of the most popular generations of Sheepadoodle.
 Most of these dog breeders will claim that F1B Sheepadoodles don’t shed and are allergy-friendly.

 The F1B Sheepadoodle has some distinct features that you will notice in this dog.
 First, F1B Sheepadoodles will almost always have a mostly wavy or curly coat that is inherited from the Poodle.
 The curlier the coat the more unlikely the dog is to shed.
-Also, this generally means that the canine is going to be allergy friendly than a Sheepadoodle with a flat or straight coat.
-The downside of a coat that doesn’t shed is that you will have to regularly groom your Sheepadoodle with pet clippers or take them to the groomers.
-Grooming your dog get’s very expensive unless you decide to do it yourself.
+Also, this generally means that the canine is going to be more allergy-friendly than a Sheepadoodle with a flat or straight coat.

 F1B Sheepadoodle Characteristics